JonasNilson/TeamZissou/README.md

 # Project in Computer Systems (Project IT) repository for Team Zissou
-Collaborators: Andreas Gäwerth, Linus Hedberg, Philip Hedman, Martin Källström, Jonas Nilson, Sam Rönnlund
+Collaborators: Andreas Gäwerth, Linus Hedberg, Filip Hedman, Martin Källström, Jonas Nilson, Sam Rönnlund

 This is a project to test to implement Graphicionado on a cluster running ArgoDSM (Distributed Shared Memory).
 Graphicionado has previously been used in simulation programs.